PoojaChinu/meet/README.md

 I should be to add an app shortcut to the home screen So that I can access it quickly.

-### Scenario 1 User has the app oppen and decides to create a shortcut for home creen.
+### Scenario 1 User has the app open and decides to create a shortcut for home creen.

 **Given** : The user clicked on the app shortcut on the home screen

 **When** : The user clicks on the button "Create home shortcut"

-**Then** : The user should be able to find to find the shortcut of the app.
+**Then** : The shortcut of the app is visible in the home screen.

 ### Feature 6 : Display chart visualizationevent details